geovaly/ChatApp/README.md

 Main points:

 - Authentication.
-There are 3 authentication types ( global, per browser tab using query strings and per session using Forms Auth).
-You can change them in appSettings from web.config.
+There are 3 types of authentication ( global, per browser tab using query strings and per session using Forms Auth).
+You can change the current one in appSettings from web.config.

 - Security.
 Use Forms Authentication and HubUsernameProvider=FromUserIdentity (appSettings)